Tabla: Indian origins

-The Indian theory traces the origin of tabla to indigenous ancient civilization.
+The origin of tabla is traced back to an indigenous ancient civilization.
 The stone sculpture carvings in Bhaja Caves depict a woman playing a pair of drums, which some have claimed as evidence for the ancient origin of the tabla in India.
-A different version of this theory states that the tabla acquired a new Arabic name during the Islamic rule, having evolved from ancient Indian puskara drums.
-The evidence of the hand-held puskara is founded in many temple carvings, such as at the 6th and 7th century Muktesvara and Bhuvaneswara temples in India.
+A different version of this theory states that the tabla acquired a new Arabic name during the Islamic rule, having evolved from ancient Indian puśkara drums.
+The evidence of the hand-held puśkara is found in many temple carvings, such as at the 6th and 7th century Muktesvara and Bhuvaneswara temples in India.
 These arts show drummers who are sitting, with two or three separate small drums, with their palm and fingers in a position as if they are playing those drums.
 However, it is not apparent in any of these ancient carvings that those drums were made of the same material and skin, or played the same music, as the modern tabla.

 The textual evidence for similar material and methods of construction as tabla comes from Sanskrit texts.
-The earliest discussion of tabla-like musical instrument building methods are found in the Hindu text Natyashastra.
+The earliest discussion of tabla-like musical instrument building methods is found in the Hindu text Natyashastra.
 This text also includes descriptions of paste-patches (syahi) such as those found on a tabla.
 The Natyashastra also discusses how to play these drums.
-The South Indian text Silappatikaram, likely composed in the early centuries of 1st millennium CE, describes thirty types of drums along with many stringed and other instruments.
+The South Indian text Silappatikaram, likely composed in the early centuries of the 1st millennium CE, describes thirty types of drums along with many stringed and other instruments.
 These are, however, called pushkara; the name tabla appears in later periods.